Is SMS OTP Reliable? Its Vulnerabilities and Alternatives

 SS7 Technical Flaw

-Signalling System No.7, commonly known as SS7, is fundamental to al mobile communications.
+Signaling System No.7, commonly known as SS7, is fundamental to all mobile communications.
 The SS7 is simply a standard that facilitates SMS, calls, number translation, and other telephony services like call forwarding.

-So, how does it subject SMS OTP to security risks?
+So, how does it subject SMS to security risks?

 The protocol has a flawed design that hackers can exploit to intercept calls and SMSs, including one-time passwords.
 Hackers can exploit security vulnerabilities in the SS7 protocol to compromise and intercept OTPs on a cellular network.